 As mobile devices become the main device for browsing the web and searching online, the page speed of a website becomes increasingly important.

 Page speed optimization must be a focus of your web design and SEO strategy right from the start.
-It is too important to overlook.

 - Google/SOASTA Research, 2017